 - What role do courageous leaders and mediators play in transforming conflict into compromise?

-- What does it take for long-standing enemies to make peace, and why is it so difficult to achieve?
+- What does it take for long-standing enemies to make peace, and why is peace so difficult to achieve?

 - Why can peace be fragile, and what can be done to sustain it?